Fliplet/fliplet-cli/docs/REST-API/fliplet-datasources.md

 ## Versioning

+Data sources are backed up / snapshot when changes are made.
+You can list out all taken back ups and restore them as required using the following API endpoints.

-### Get list of versions of a data source:
+### Get list of versions of a data source

 ```
-GET v1/data-sources/:id/versions
+GET -> v1/data-sources/:id/versions
 ```

 Sample output: